 But for this to happen, you need a social media strategy and content.
 Tons of content.
 Content that would engage your audience and fit your business needs.
-You need to come up with some social media post ideas.
+You need to come up with some social media post ideas for business.

 And here’s where most marketers get stuck: